-Toso dolls are made with toso, a clay-like substance made of paulownia sawdust mixed with paste, around a core of paulownia wood.
-While the substance is soft, it can be fashioned freely, so all kinds of forms can be made.
-It is important to dry it thoroughly so that the form does not get distorted later.
+Toso dolls are made with toso, a modeling material made of paulownia sawdust mixed with paste, around a paulownia wood core.
+The material can be fashioned freely while still soft so all kinds of forms can be made.
+It is important to dry thoroughly so that the form does not get distorted later.

-"What Are Traditional Crafts? -A Guidebook to Seeing, Learning, and Enjoying-" Edited by the Japan Kogei Association Eastern Branch.
-Published by Unsodo ／ List of works English translation: Kazuko Todate (Art critic / Art historian)
+- "What Are Traditional Crafts? -A Guidebook to Seeing, Learning, and Enjoying-" Edited by the Japan Kogei Association Eastern Branch.
+Published by Unsodo Reference artworks